Baker House (Rehoboth, Massachusetts): Description and history

 The Baker House stands in a rural area of southern Rehoboth, on the east side of Hornbine Street north of its junction with Spring Street.
-It is a 1 1/2-story wood-frame structure, with a side-gable roof and clapboarded exterior.
+It is a 1 1/2-story wood-frame structure, with a side-gable roof and clapboard exterior.
 It is extended to the sides by flanking single story ells.
 The main facade is three bays wide, with polygonal bays flanking a single center entrance.
 The bays each have a pair of windows facing front, and single windows on the angled sides, with wooden panels below.
 The center entrance is sheltered by a hood with heavy Italianate brackets, the exterior's only significant stylistic adornment.
 A simpler entrance is found in the rightmost bay of the northern (left) ell, whose porch has also been enclosed.
 Small ells were also added to the rear in the 1930s.

 The house was built sometime between about 1875 and 1890, based on its style.
 It is said to have been built for the twin Baker brothers, John and Jim, descended from early settlers of the area.
 Duplexes are rare in the town, and this one is the only one known from the late 19th century.